fieldtrip/website/development/project/couplinganalysis.md

 {% include /shared/development/warning.md %}

-# Implement a function which computes a variety of bivariate coupling measures from the input data

 The goal is to create a multi-purpose function which takes raw/timelock/freq/source/mvar data as an input and computes coupling measures such as